Summer Camp

 Art Through the Ages Summer Camp: Study the masters, strengthen your skills, and shape your own style.

-Art Through the Ages is a hands-on summer program where young artists learn from master painters, explore major art movements, and create original work through guided coaching.
-Each week students develop 2–3 canvas pieces and a 3D project while building skills in composition, technique, and creative confidence—with daily studio time, outdoor art, and nature-based materials to spark inspiration.
+Art Through the Ages is a hands-on summer mentorship program where young artists learn from master painters, explore major art movements, and create original work through guided coaching.
+Each week cohorts of 4 students develop 3-4 canvas pieces and a 3D project while building skills in composition, technique, and creative confidence—with daily studio time, outdoor art, and nature-based materials to spark inspiration.

 Daily Rhythm · 9:00–3:00